-The five-member National Labor Relations Board (NLRB) is tasked with interpreting and enforcing the National Labor Relations Act (NLRA).
+The five-member National Labor Relations Board is tasked with interpreting and enforcing the National Labor Relations Act.
 The agency is supposed to serve as a neutral arbiter of federal labor law.

 • Balanced policies that reflect the NLRB’s original mission, to fairly interpret and enforce federal labor law.

-• Legislation that preserves longstanding union election procedures by safeguarding the right of workers to make informed decisions about union representation, ensuring the ability of employers to communicate with their employees and protecting the privacy of workers and their families.
+• Regulatory and legislative efforts that preserve union election procedures by safeguarding the right of workers to make informed decisions about union representation, ensuring the ability of employers to communicate with their employees and protecting the privacy of workers and their families.

 • Legal and legislative efforts to restore the joint employer standard that had been in place for more than 30 years under the NLRA.